nhejazi/nhejazi/README.md

 ## :wave: hey, you found nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=green)

-- i will soon be a postdoctoral researcher at Weill Cornell Medicine, working in statistical causal inference. i recently completed my phd in biostatistics.
+- i will soon start as a postdoctoral researcher working in statistical causal inference.
-- i enjoy working on statistical methodology and developing software for nonparametric causal inference and causal machine learning.
+- i enjoy working at the intersection of causal inference, non/semi-parametric estimation, and machine learning, and developing open source software.
 - are you looking for open source software for _targeted_ causal machine learning? check out the [`tlverse` project](https://github.com/tlverse) and [our handbook](https://tlverse.org/tlverse-handbook)!